 The office has been featured in magazines, for example, and we’ve opened it up to outside events.
 In any given month, we can have up to 200 guests in the space for meetings or events.
 It shows them who we are – and in a very positive light.

 And our new, improved office is now a recruiting tool, a part of our brand.

 Our move has done way more than provide us with more space.
 It’s helping define who we are.
 And one year later, we couldn’t be more pleased.

 Once again, let me give a big shoutout to our architects, Linebox;, the project management team at Cresa;, and the building’s management at Quadreal., I’d also like to thank our construction company, Bassi, the engineering firm, Goodkey Weedmark, and our networking specialists at FCI and Fibrenoire.

-Peter Matthews is a co-founder of Klipfolio, and its Chief Experience Officer.
+Peter Matthews is a Co-Founder and Chief Experience Officer of Klipfolio.
 He’s also a car nut, a skier, and enjoys creating order from chaos.